gooddata/gooddata-ui-sdk/README.md

 ### After you pull latest changes

 Always run `rush install`; this will make sure all the dependencies from the shrinkwrap file will be installed in all the projects managed in the repository.

-In case the pull brings in new projects use `rush link --force` to ensure symlinks between dependent projects are correctly created.

 After that run `rush build`.

+In case the pull brings in new projects or large bulk of changes, it is safer (albeit more time-consuming) to run `rush link --force && rush clean && rush rebuild`.

 ### Contributor manual / FAQ